FAQs on Team Science Grants (TSG) and Clinical Research Centres (CRC) Schemes:

 Q. How many PIs or co-PIs can a CRC grant have?

 A. On a CRC project, the participating institutions can nominate one PI and up to 3 co-PIs.
 The PI will be based at the eligible Indian “lead” institution.
 The co-PIs can be based either at an Indian or overseas not-for-profit institution.
 In case of award, Lead institution should be in a position to issue sub-contracts to other participating institutions (even those which are overseas).

 Q. How many PIs can a TSG grant have?

-A. A minimum of three PIs should participate, including one as Lead PI who would manage and lead the team.
-No more than 2 PIs can be from one institution, and a minimum of 2 institutions should be included.
-There is no upper limit to the number of PIs in TSG grant.
+A. A minimum of three investigators should participate, including one as PI who would manage and lead the team.
+No more than 2 Co-PIs can be from one institution, and a minimum of 2 institutions should be included.
+There is no upper limit to the number of Co-PIs in TSG grant.

 Q. Can an overseas co-PI on CRC or overseas PI on TSG seek salary on the grant?